 Assessment blocks and in Stateflow® charts.

-mode, but not in Rapid Accelerator mode simulations.
+not in Rapid Accelerator mode simulations.

 When comparing floating-point data in

 assert statements, consider